1. Some key results

 - the technology available to collect and process data;

 - administrative burden on licensees and staff; and

 Licensees participate in surveys of usage for two quite distinct reasons:

-- to provide an indication of the overall levels of usage (‘volume’); and
+- to provide an indication of the overall levels of usage (to assist negotiations on fair compensation to content creators); and

-- to provide information about content used, to assist with distribution of fair compensation and licence fees.
+- to provide information about content used, to assist with distribution of fair compensation to content creators.